⚠LCC is operating - we're just doing things differently.

 List of additional companies that provide evaluation services available at www.naces.org.
 From the homepage select “How to find a member”.

+Translated course descriptions may be required to determine an equivalency.
 Contact your institution of study for this information.
 If additional information is needed to determine equivalency beyond what is provided in the course description, you may be asked to submit a syllabus from the year and quarter you completed the course.